pymor/pymor/docs/source/tutorial_optimization.rst

 The online phase is even slightly faster than before but the offline phase is obviously still the same as before.
 We also conclude that the ROM model eventually gives less speedup by using a better optimization method for the FOM and ROM.
-This is something that is a common issue for MOR methods in the context of optimization.

 Breaking the traditional offline/online splitting: enrich along the path of optimization
 ----------------------------------------------------------------------------------------